andrewacashner/hearingfaithms/chapters/chapter-2.md

 #### Ranking the Senses in Early Modern Philosophy

-The treatment of the senses in these villancicos reflects a common physiological model of sensation and perception, as educated Spaniards would have learned from the kind of scientific and theological treatises preserved from seminary and convent libraries in Spain and Mexico.
+The treatment of the senses in this villancico family reflects a common physiological model of sensation and perception, as educated Spaniards would have learned from the kind of scientific and theological treatises available to them in seminary and convent libraries in Spain and Mexico.[^seminary-libraries]
 <!--  source on theological/philosophical education in Spanish Empire,
 libraries -->
 Spanish philosophers taught that vision, not hearing, was the first and highest